tdep/trevor-depew-portfolio/README.md

 There is a small json file hosting the data to populate the site, but that will change.

-The site is hosted via GitHub Pages here: https://www.trevordepew.com
+The site was hosted via GitHub Pages here but is now hosted through Firebase: https://www.trevordepew.com

 To run locally: